4 min read

 Bonus!
 Mistake #4: The "Get This Thing Away From Me" Reload

-This is a bad habit I see women shooters make during competitions, but it can have ramifications in self-defense situations, so it's worthy of a mention.
-I see this a lot with women that are new-ish to competition - when reloading, they bring the gun way out to their side, push the mag release button, then bring the gun back in to place the loaded magazine in the gun.
+This is a habit new shooters often make when starting with competition, but it can have ramifications in self-defense situations, so it's worthy of a mention.
+When reloading, the shooter brings the gun way out to their side, pushes the mag release button, then brings the gun back in to place the loaded magazine in the gun.

 Why It Needs to Be Fixed: In a competition setting, time is your biggest enemy and this bad habit just puts more time on the clock.
 In a self-defense situation, it could be deadly - at best, you're wasting valuable time, and at worst, you're giving the bad guy an opportunity to reach for your gun.